revk/SolarSystem/Reader532/README.md

 * Min Reader

 This is a design for an RFID based reader that can be used with Solar System.
 It works using 2.4GHz WiFi to communicate.
-Please see security advice in the general documenttion.
+Please see security advice in the general documentation.

+This covers the standalone reader, but the Door control can also work with this reader as a combined unit if needed.

 * Defaults